gungunfebrianza/Belajar-Dengan-Jenius-DevOps/README.md

      - Facebook
      - Paypal
      - Bank Challenges
-       - Mainframe & Cobol Applications
+       - Cobol Applications
+       - Mainframe Computer
    - So What is DevOps?
    - DevOps As Emerging Role
      - Traditional Software Development